envisioning/vocab/src/content/articles/targeted-adversarial-examples.md

 ---
 generality:
 - 0.315
 - 0.295
 - 0.275
 - 0.255
 - 0.235
 - 0.215
 - 0.195
 slug: targeted-adversarial-examples
 summary: Inputs intentionally designed to cause a machine learning model to misclassify them into a specific, incorrect category.
 title: Targeted Adversarial Examples
+year_origin: 2014
 ---

 Targeted adversarial examples exploit vulnerabilities in machine learning models by introducing subtle perturbations to input data, such as images, text, or audio, to deceive the model into making a specific, incorrect prediction.
 Unlike untargeted adversarial examples, which only aim to cause a misclassification, targeted adversarial examples have a precise misclassification goal.
 For instance, modifying an image of a cat so that a neural network incorrectly classifies it as a dog.
 These examples highlight weaknesses in model robustness and security, serving as critical tools for testing and improving the resilience of AI systems against malicious attacks.